 This is the point where you can get creative and start planning out where you'll put your patio furniture and accessories.

 'Consider adding touches of metal as a final flourish.
-Variegated copper planters are a fabulous addition or I love to add a metal sculpture,' adds Katharine.
+Variegated copper planters are a fabulous addition or I love to add a metal sculpture,' says designer Katharine Pooley.
 'A simple orb or sphere in an urban environment works well especially when contrasted with soft leafy planting.'